Political history of the world: Middle East and Europe

 Following the end of the Carolingian Empire, the largest polities in Western Europe were the Holy Roman Empire, the Byzantine Empire, Kingdom of France, and the Kingdom of England.
 The Catholic Church also wielded tremendous power.
 In Eastern Europe, the Mongol invasion of Europe killed half the population 1237 to 1241.
 The resulting power vacuum helped the Teutonic Order, while the Kingdom of Poland and the Kingdom of Hungary became the main Catholic realms.
-Further east, the Kievan Rus' continued to prosper.
+Further east, Kievan Rus' emerged from Novgorod and later became a federation of principalities; the region continued to prosper following the Mongol invasions.
+By the 15th century, Moscow threw off the "Tatar yoke" and laid the foundations for the Russian Empire.
 The main power to the south meanwhile was the Byzantine Empire.
 However, by 1180, the Republic of Venice had changed the balance of maritime power in the Mediterranean.
 In the Greater Middle East, power was divided between the Seljuk Empire, the Fatimid Caliphate, the Buyid dynasty, and the Ghaznavids.
 No Islamic power was able to hold Egypt, the Levant, Mesopotamia, and Persia at the same time again.
 In 1258, the Mongol Siege of Baghdad pushed the Islamic world into disarray.

 The Seljuk dynasty was founded by Osman I (1200–1323), leading to the Ottoman Empire.
 In 1345, the Ottomans entered Europe across the Dardanelles, conquering Thessaloniki in 1387, and advancing to Kosovo by 1389.
 The Fall of Constantinople followed in 1453.
 The Fall of Constantinople marked the end of the Byzantine Empire, and effectively the end of the Roman Empire, a state which dated back to 27 BC and lasted nearly 1,500 years.
 The conquest of Constantinople and the fall of the Byzantine Empire was a key event of the Late Middle Ages and is considered the end of the Medieval period.